• Skip to main content

 Cubed potatoes and onions in a cast-iron pan cooking on the stove.

 1. Stir to combine and make sure everything is coated with oil.
 Cover the pan and reduce the heat to medium-low.
-Cook the potatoes undisturbed for 10-12 minutes or until they are just shy of fork-tender.
+Let potatoes steam undisturbed for 10-12 minutes or until they are just shy of fork-tender.

 Fried potatoes in a cast-iron skillet cooking on the stove.

 1. Remove the lid and turn the heat back up to medium.
-Use a pancake-turner to turn everything over.
+Use a pancake-turner to turn over everything.
 Let them cook uncovered and undisturbed for five minutes.
 Turn them over again and cook for another five minutes.
 Repeat one more time for a total cooking time of approximately 15 minutes for this step.

 A cast-iron skillet with potatoes frying.